METRONEWS

 Full drivers license tests are fully booked in Christchurch up until March 2025.

-Christchurch full drivers license tests are fully booked up until March 2025, leaving Kiwis no choice but to head elsewhere if any last minute dates don’t show up.
+Christchurch full drivers license tests are fully booked up until next year, leaving Kiwis no choice but to head elsewhere if any last minute dates don’t show up.

 On October 1st, 2023, Waka Kotahi NZTA altered driver license fees, consolidating them into a single fee for each stage of obtaining a license.
 They also got rid of the fees for retaking a driver test, or for canceling or changing a test appointment.